Amazon announces Amazon Prime Big Deal Days for October 10-11

 Amazon’s second Prime Day event of the year has officially been scheduled for October 10-11, under the name of “Amazon Prime Big Deal Days.”
-The shopping deals go live starting at 3:00am EST.
+The shopping deals go live starting at 3am ET/12am PT.

-This marks the third annual October Prime event, promising huge deals across on tablets, laptops, chargers, phones, smartwatches, cases, and basically everything in this world that Amazon and its sellers offer.
+This marks the third annual October Prime event, promising huge deals on tablets, laptops, chargers, phones, smartwatches, cases, and basically everything in this world that Amazon and its sellers offer.

 This Prime Day traditionally serves as the unofficial start to the holiday shopping season, so it’s time to mark your calendars and begin crafting your shopping lists.
 Get ready for a shopping extravaganza that’s bound to make your October even more exciting.